 2.1.
 What is a self-settled trust?

-Any trust created by or funded by the Medicaid applicant or by his or her spouse is a self-settled trust.
-Since 1993, federal Medicaid law 42 U.S.C. § 1396p(d)(2)(A) creates a two part test for determining which trusts are covered by the rule.
-True third party trusts, those created by other individuals and funded entirely with money that does not belong to the benefits applicant, are not covered by this rule.
+Any trust created by or funded by the Medicaid applicant or by his or her spouse creates a two-part test for determining which trusts are covered by the rule.
+True third-